 The Innsbruck Card for Sightseeing

-- The Innsbruck Card grants to access to all the city’s museums and art galleries and all forms of local transport, including the shuttle bus to Swarovski Crystal Worlds and all cable cars.
+- The Innsbruck Card grants access to all the city’s museums, art galleries, and all forms of local transport, including the shuttle bus to Swarovski Crystal Worlds and all cable cars.
 It also includes discounts for listed activities and outlets.
-It costs:

 - 24 hours: €49